Connect with others who understand.

 • Assessing whether cancer has spread to determine the cancer stage

-• Removing cancer tissue
+• Removing cancer tissue (known as debulking)

 Surgery for ovarian cancer usually involves an oophorectomy, which is the removal of one or both ovaries.
 A bilateral oophorectomy removes both ovaries.
 In some cases, the surgeon may also remove one or both fallopian tubes.
-This is known as a bilateral salpingo-oophoretomy.
+This is known as a bilateral salpingo-oophorectomy.

 2. Chemotherapy

 The most common types of chemo used to treat epithelial ovarian cancer are platinum compounds and taxanes.
-Platinum compounds — such as cisplatin and carboplatin — work by damaging cells' DNA.
+Platinum compounds — such as cisplatin and carboplatin — work by damaging cell DNA.
 This prevents the cancer cells from making new copies of themselves.

 3. Targeted Therapy